Tibso/DnsBlackList-rs/README.md

 # **Redis-ctl**

-This is a command-line tool used to modify the blacklist stored in the Redis database.
+This is a command-line tool used to modify the Redis blacklist.

 ```
 Usage: redis-ctl <PATH_TO_CONFILE> <COMMAND>

 Commands:
-  conf   Display the dnslrd configuration
+  show-conf    Display the dnsblrsd configuration
+  edit-conf    Reconfigure a parameter of the dnsblrsd configuration
-  get    Get info about a matchclass
+  get-info     Get info about a matchclass
-  set    Add a new rule
+  set-rule     Add a new rule
-  del    Delete a rule or a complete matchclass
+  del-rule     Delete a rule or a complete matchclass
   drop         Drop all matchclasses that match a pattern
   feed         Feed a list of domains to a matchclass
   stats        Display stats about IP addresses that match a pattern
-  clear  Clear stats about IP addresses that match a pattern
+  clear-stats  Clear stats about IP addresses that match a pattern
   help         Print this message or the help of the given subcommand(s)

 Arguments:
   <PATH_TO_CONFILE>  Path to dnsblrsd.conf is required